 Once an immigrant and working-class neighborhood with a smattering of villas belonging to the wealthy, and later an artistic enclave attracting writers, artists, and political thinkers, Trastevere has emerged into mainstream consciousness in recent decades and become one of the current trendiest neighborhoods in Rome.

-Today, Trastevere is busy and bustling and is one of the most sought-after places for people to stay during their visit to Rome due to a combination of its charm and easy access to Centro Storico across the river.
+Today, Trastevere is busy and bustling and is one of the most sought-after places for people to stay during their visit to Rome due to a combination of its charm, proximity to plenty of tasty things to eat in Rome, and easy access to Centro Storico across the river.

 Why We Took a Trastevere Food Tour

-Plus, what better way to taste a dozen delicious things in a row than by taking a food tour?
+Plus, what better way to taste a dozen delicious things in a row and learn about food in Rome than by taking a food tour?

 On one of our most recent trips to Rome, we knew a Trastevere food tour was on our list: we wanted to spend some additional time in the beautiful neighborhood across the Tiber, wanted to eat some tasty food, and wanted to make the most of our time in the city.